deptofdefense/move.mil/CONTRIBUTING.md

 #### Encrypted Seed Data

-To work with encrypted seed data, you need to know the secret `SEEDS_ENC_KEY` variable and set it in the `.env` file.
+To work with encrypted seed data, you need to know the secret `SEEDS_ENC_KEY` and `SEEDS_ENC_IV` variables and set them in the `.env` file.
 This was originally generated once during the `bin/setup` process.
 Once set, run `bin/rails db:setup` to load the encrypted data.

 ## Making Changes